Positions within this job family perform and/or manage forensic analysis of evidence from criminal cases and/or convicted offender DNA samples.

-Level I: Code: G12A Salary Band: NA
+Level I: Code: G12A Salary Band: K

-Knowledge, Skills, and Abilities required at this level include knowledge of the assigned field of work (chemistry, biology, forensic science, criminalistics, criminal justice, latent print development, print identification, firearms and tool marks, document examination); of basic scientific principles; of methods used in forensic analysis; of grammar, punctuation, English usage, and spelling; and of math.
+Knowledge, Skills, and Abilities required at this level include knowledge of the assigned field of work (chemistry, biology, forensic science, criminalistics, criminal justice, latent print development, print identification, firearms and tool marks, digital evidence, or document examination); of basic scientific principles; of methods used in forensic analysis; of grammar, punctuation, English usage, and spelling; and of math.
 Ability is required to prepare evidence and exhibits for court; to effectively testify in court or administrative hearings; to organize and present facts and opinions clearly; and to establish and maintain effective working relationships.

-Level II: Code: G12B Salary Band: NA
+Level II: Code: G12B Salary Band: L

 At this career level incumbents perform a range of basic work as a forensic laboratory analyst.
 They perform scientific and technical analysis in all but the most difficult and complex criminal cases.
 They train to perform more advanced and complex analysis.
 They may assist in training others in basic work, perform limited technical and administrative reviews, and perform limited supervised research and development, and may assist in crime scene work.

-Knowledge, Skills, and Abilities required at this level include those identified in Level I plus knowledge of criminal investigative procedures relating to a laboratory criminalistics; of statutory criminal law; of laboratory techniques; of Laboratory Quality Assurance/Quality Control standards; and of laboratory safety policies and practices.
+Knowledge, Skills, and Abilities required at this level include those identified in Level I plus knowledge of criminal investigative procedures relating to laboratory criminalistics; of statutory criminal law; of laboratory techniques; of Laboratory Quality Assurance/Quality Control standards; and of laboratory safety policies and practices.
 Ability is required to use laboratory equipment and instrumentation efficiently; and to conduct crime scene investigations.

-Level III: Code: G12C Salary Band: NA
+Level III: Code: G12C Salary Band: M

 Knowledge, Skills, and Abilities required at this level include those identified at Level II plus ability is required to provide leadership and direction to lower level employees; to make public presentations and speeches; and to conduct scientific research.